-Like all Medicare Part D plans sold in Arkansas, AR Blue Cross - Medi-Pak Rx Basic is a cost sharing based prescription drug plan (PDP).
-If you enroll in the AR Blue Cross - Medi-Pak Rx Basic PDP, you share in the overall costs with the insurer by paying a monthly premium, an annual deductible (if applicable), and copayments at your pharmacy.
+AR Blue Cross - Medi-Pak Rx Basic does not pay all costs; it's a cost sharing plan.
+If you join, you share in the overall costs with Arkansas Blue Cross And Blue Shield by paying a monthly premium, an annual deductible (if applicable), and copayments and/or coinsurance at your pharmacy.

-The monthly premium is $40.80 ($489.60 paid annually), and the annual deductible is $200.00.
-For 2015, the maximum Part D deductible is $320.
+This plan has a $300.00 deductible (annual).
+For 2016, the maximum Part D deductible is $360.
 A plan with the maximum deductible does not necessarily mean that it is more expensive than a plan with a lower deductible or no deductible at all.
 You need to consider all costs.

 Be aware that you must continue to pay your monthly premium even when you are not using any medications.
 Also, it's important to plan ahead because you are responsible for one hundred percent of your prescription costs until the plan's deductible has been met.
 You also make the required copayment when you pickup your prescriptions.
 These are your share of the prescription drug costs.
 The plan pays the rest until you reach the coverage gap (aka, “donut hole”).

-Some plans offer additional gap coverage.
-Arkansas Blue Cross And Blue Shield does not offer additional coverage with the AR Blue Cross - Medi-Pak Rx Basic PDP in Arkansas.
+AR Blue Cross - Medi-Pak Rx Basic does not offer additional assistance in the coverage gap.
 If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Arkansas Medicaid office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the AR Blue Cross - Medi-Pak Rx Basic prescription drug plan has copayments and/or coinsurances that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the AR Blue Cross - Medi-Pak Rx Basic prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan: